Enroll in a Military Friendly School with internationally focused online and in-person master’s programs.

 Scholarships and Benefits

 We offer full tuition coverage for qualifying veterans and their eligible dependents through the Post-9/11 GI Bill® and the Yellow Ribbon Program.
-We also offer preferential scholarship consideration to veterans who are not eligible for these benefits.
-We are committed to making your education affordable and helping you take this next big step in advancing your career.
+We also offer preferential scholarship consideration to those who are not eligible for these benefits.
+We are committed to making your education affordable and helping you take this next important step in your career.

 Choose the Degree That’s Right for You

-Active duty military, veterans, and military dependents make up more than 5 percent of our students, so there’s a strong sense of community here.
+Active duty military, veterans, and their dependents make up more than 5 percent of our students, so there’s a strong sense of community here.

 MA in Nonproliferation and Terrorism Studies ’19